The Egyptian Name Aaron

 Biblical scholars have surmised that golden calf represented the god El as El was known as Bull El in Canaan.
 However, the indication is that Ahrwn had fashioned more than one idol.
 This scene in Ex 32 may be a reference Jeroboam’s golden calves which this Israelite king erected at Bethel and Dan.
 According to the Exodus account, Moses destroyed the golden calf but the copper viper which he forged was carried triumphantly before the Israelites as they fled Egypt.
 The episode depicts the ascendancy of Yhh (copper viper) over El (golden calf).
 This part of the Exodus story was most likely written during the reign of Josiah.
 The idea that Aaron and Moses were master metal smiths who forged molten idols most likely dates to the Egyptian occupation of the Negev, Edom and Moab when the Shasw of Yhw (Midianites who became the Judeans) worked the copper mines for the Egyptians.
 However, Ahrwn does not fit into this scenario.

-Ahrwn means ‘belongs to a group of gods’ in the ancient Egyptian language.
+One of the possible Egyptian meanings for the name Ahrwn is ‘belongs to a group of gods’.
 Since, the Septuagint was written under the Ptolemies in Alexandria, Egypt, that group of gods must have been located in a city especially dedicated to a Ptolemaic god.
 That god was Serapis.
 Serapis was an invention of the Ptolemies who attempted to conflate the Greek god Zeus with the Egyptian gods Osiris and Apis.
 The result was an anthropomorphic representation of the Apis bull which was originally a manifestation of Ptah.

 The Septuagint authors were also suggesting the Memphis triad when they indicated that Ahrwn was fashioning more than one idol.
 In that case, the bull calf would be Apis as Ptah, and the other idols would be Sekhmet and Nefertum.
 Sekhmet, the lion goddess of war, was a manifestation of Hathor, the cow goddes and patroness of miners.
 When Hathor became enraged, she took the form of Sekhmet.
 According to Wikipedia: